dunglas/mercure/docs/hub/install.md

 ## Kubernetes

-To install Mercure in a [Kubernetes](https://kubernetes.io) cluster, use the official [Helm Chart](https://hub.helm.sh/charts/stable/mercure):
+To install Mercure.rocks in a [Kubernetes](https://kubernetes.io) cluster, use the official [Helm Chart](https://hub.helm.sh/charts/stable/mercure):

     helm install stable/mercure

 ## Arch Linux

-Mercure is available [on the AUR](https://aur.archlinux.org/packages/mercure), you can install it with your favorite AUR wrapper:
+Mercure.rocks is available [on the AUR](https://aur.archlinux.org/packages/mercure), you can install it with your favorite AUR wrapper:

     yay -S mercure